webmeshproj/api/README.md

 DemoteVoterResponse is the response object for the DemoteVoter RPC.

+### GetLeaderRequest

+GetLeaderRequest is the request object for the GetLeader RPC.

 ### GetValueRequest

 GetValueRequest is the request object for the GetValue RPC.